-The monument is open all year, but certain roads and facilities are closed during the winter months.
-When monument roads are open, they are open 24 hours a day.
-There are no dinosaur fossils on the Colorado side of the monument.
+The monument is open 24 hours per day, all year, but some roads and facilities are closed during the winter months.There are no dinosaur fossils on the Colorado side of the monument.
 If you want to see Dinosaur Fossils, you must visit the Utah side of the monument near Jensen, Utah.
-Because Dinosaur's biggest collection of dinosaur fossils are protected by a secured structure called the Quarry Exhibit Hall, visits are only allowed during certain hours.
+Because Dinosaur's biggest collection of dinosaur fossils are protected within a secure structure known as the Quarry Exhibit Hall, visits are only allowed during certain hours.

 Utah Side of the Monument This is where you see the dinosaur fossils

 Visitors with accessibility needs, or those who are traveling with pets, should inquire at the information desk at the visitor center for directions on how to access the Quarry Exhibit Hall in their personal vehicle.

-Fossils are not visible on this side of the monument
+Colorado Side of the Monument Dinosaur fossils are not visible in this part of the monument